-The Company recognized income tax expense of \$4.4 million and \$3.4 million for the three months ended April 30, 2023 and April 30, 2022, respectively.
-The tax expense for the three months ended April 30, 2023 and April 30, 2022 was primarily attributable to pre-tax foreign earnings and withholding taxes related to customer payments in certain foreign jurisdictions in which the Company conducts business.
-The Company's effective tax rates of 89.8% and (12.7)% for the three months ended April 30, 2023 and April 30, 2022, respectively, differ from the U.S. statutory tax rate primarily due to U.S. losses for which there is no benefit and the tax rate differences between the United States and foreign countries.
+The Company recognized income tax expense of \$4.6 million and \$4.8 million for the three months ended July 31, 2023 and July 31, 2022, respectively, and \$9.0 million and \$8.2 million for the six months ended July 31, 2023 and July 31, 2022, respectively.
+The tax expense for the three and six months ended July 31, 2023 and July 31, 2022 was primarily attributable to pre-tax foreign earnings and withholding taxes related to customer payments in certain foreign jurisdictions in which the Company conducts business.
+The Company's effective tax rates of 35.2% and (11.0)% for the three months ended July 31, 2023 and July 31, 2022, respectively, and 50.1% and (11.7)% for the six months ended July 31, 2023 and July 31, 2022, respectively, differ from the U.S. statutory tax rate primarily due to taxes in foreign jurisdictions, and the full valuation allowance in the U.S. Consistent with the prior year, the Company maintains a full valuation allowance on its U.S. federal and state and its U.K. deferred tax assets.

-The Company has a full valuation allowance on its U.S. federal, U.S. state, and U.K. deferred tax assets.
-As a result, the Company does not record a tax benefit on these losses because it is more likely than not that the benefit will not be realized.

-Total gross unrecognized tax benefits were \$40.6 million and \$36.9 million as of April 30, 2023 and January 31, 2023, respectively.
-As of April 30, 2023 and January 31, 2023, approximately \$4.4 million and \$4.2 million, respectively of unrecognized tax benefits, which, if recognized, would affect the Company's effective tax rate due to the full valuation allowance.
+Total gross unrecognized tax benefits were \$45.7 million and \$36.9 million as of July 31, 2023 and January 31, 2023, respectively.
+As of July 31, 2023 and January 31, 2023, approximately \$4.8 million and \$4.2 million, respectively of unrecognized tax benefits, which, if recognized, would affect the Company's effective tax rate due to the full valuation allowance.
 The Company's policy is to classify interest and penalties related to unrecognized tax benefits as part of the income tax provision in the condensed consolidated statements of operations.
-The Company had incurred an insignificant amount of interest and penalties related to unrecognized tax benefits as of April 30, 2023, the net increase in uncertain tax benefits was a result of research and development credits.
+The Company had incurred an insignificant amount of interest and penalties related to unrecognized tax benefits as of July 31, 2023 and January 31, 2023.
+During the three and six months ended July 31, 2023, the net increase in uncertain tax benefits was a result of research and development credits.
 The potential change in unrecognized tax benefits during the next 12 months is not expected to be material.